Let’s get some things straight right at the top:

 With a gas grill

 If you are cooking indoors, start by cooking on the lowest shelf.
 That will deliver a lot of heat to the underside.
 You may even want to put the stone on the stove bottom.
-If the top isn't cooking properly, cook the next pie in the middle or the top shelf where it will get more heat reflective off the top of the oven's inside.
-Experiment.
+Better yet, use a Baking Steel.
+It delivers heat faster and gives you a slightly better crust than a stone.
+If the top isn’t cooking properly, cook the next pie in the middle or the top shelf where it will get more heat reflective off the top of the oven’s inside.
+Or, use the broiler method: preheat the pizza stone or steel on a top shelf of the oven 4 to 6 inches from the broiler, then turn on the broiler right before you load the pizza into the oven.
+That way you get bottom heat from the stone or steel and top heat from the broiler.

 Toppings for pizza

-I am a believer in creativity in pizza design, remember my motto is "no rules in the bedroom and dining room", but I also believe in simplicity.
+I am a believer in creativity in pizza design.
+Remember my motto is “no rules in the bedroom and dining room.”
+But I also believe in simplicity.
 If you want to use apples, nuts, and blue cheese, go for it.
-You'll love it.
-But don't go crazy.
-Use just a few ingredients, don't pile them on too thick, and spread them out evenly.
-We want everything to have a chance to cook properly.
+You’ll love it.
+But don’t go crazy with too many ingredients.
+Use just a few ingredients.
+Don’t pile them on too thick, and try to spread them out evenly.
+You want everything to have a chance to cook properly.
+You also don’t want to weigh down the dough or make it soggy with wet toppings.

 Salt and pepper.
 Depending on the other ingredients, you may want to add salt and pepper.
 If you use salty cheeses like parmesan, anchovies, or canned sauce, you won’t need much salt.
 Skip it the first time.
 You can always add salt at the table, but you can’t take it away.